jaspector

 Work started before permit issuance doubles the appropriate permit fee.

-Do I need a building permit in Morrilton, AR?
+01 Do I need a building permit in Morrilton, AR?

 The city publishes permit applications and fees for residential and commercial building, trade, demolition, sign, conditional use, variance, solar, and other regulated work.

-How much does a building permit cost in Morrilton, AR?
+02 How much does a building permit cost in Morrilton, AR?

+Building permit fees in Morrilton, AR are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential building permit minimum $50; commercial building permit minimum $100..
 Fees are calculated as: Residential new/addition/remodel/accessory fees are $0.07 per sq. ft. or similar per the 2024 ordinance; commercial new/addition/remodel are $0.09 per sq. ft.
 The city also separately posts trade fees based on square footage and registration class..
 Plan check fee: Residential plan review $50; commercial plan review $100; subdivision plat review $100; solar plan review $50..

-How do I apply for a building permit in Morrilton, AR?
+03 How do I apply for a building permit in Morrilton, AR?

-1. Download the Building Permit Application from the Planning Department page.
+To apply for a building permit in Morrilton, AR, follow these steps: 1.
+Download the Building Permit Application from the Planning Department page.
 2. Submit required information and supporting documents, including bond/insurance, job address, owner and contractor information, floodplain question, type of work, total square footage, estimated value, lot size, zoning/setback, building type, and subcontractor list.
 3. Keep the inspection application in a weatherproof container on site.
 4. Attach the plat plan and stake out the property.
 5. Complete the certificate of occupancy before moving into the building; the form warns of a $200 plus fine for failure to comply.
 6. City review and inspections occur through the Planning Department and building inspector.

-What work is exempt from building permits in Morrilton, AR?
+04 What work is exempt from building permits in Morrilton, AR?

-Other cities in Conway County
+Other jurisdictions in Conway County.

-View all Conway County jurisdictions →
+All Conway County jurisdictions →